The school-based dental sealant program provides sealants and other preventative dental services to children.

 Who qualifies for the program?

-Preventative dental services will be provided to students in grades kindergarten, first, second, third and sixth, in Citrus County Title I schools.
+Preventative dental services will be provided to students in grades kindergarten, 1st, 2nd, 3rd, and 6th, in Citrus County Title I schools.

 What services does the School-Based Dental Sealant Program provide?